 New York Construction Accident Lawyer - Frekhtman & Associates represent victims of construction accidents within New York City.

-Construction is an enormous industry in the United States of America and particularly in the New York City (NYC) area.
-Construction ranks third out of all industries for deaths due to injuries or accidents
+Construction is an enormous and dangerous industry in the United States of America especially in the New York City (NYC).
+Construction ranks 3rd out of all industries for deaths due to injuries or accidents

 Some of typical construction accidents include:

 - Scaffolding collapse / a worker falls off a scaffolds

-- - when construction materials and equipment are not safely secured and left on the edge of high rise floors, they may fall down striking workers below.
+a. - when construction materials and equipment are not safely secured and left on the edge of high rise floors, they may fall down striking workers below.

 - a cable snaps